ArkEcosystem/desktop-wallet/README.md

 # Lint, and fix, all JS/Vue files in `src` and `__tests__`
 yarn lint:fix

-# Check that all dependencies are used
-yarn depcheck

 # Collect the code and produce a compressed file
 yarn pack